+Update 12/6/22.
 At one time, Anatabloc was a SUPER popular anti-inflammation supplement.
 It was sold online and at GNC and elsewhere.
-It was touted to help reduce pain, help joints, arthritis pain and reduce chronic inflammation.
+It was touted to help reduce pain, help joints and arthritis pain, and reduce chronic inflammation.
 Anatabloc was unique.
 It contained an ingredient not found in any other supplement I've EVER seen in over 20 years of investigation.
-This unique ingredient also lead to its downfall.
-In this unbiased, updated review, I reveal everything you need to know about Anatabloc from its rise – and fall – to the research and proof and the company which made it.
+This unique ingredient also contributed to its own downfall.
+In this unbiased, updated review, I reveal everything you need to know about Anatabloc, from its rise – and fall – to the research and proof and the company which made it.
 I'll also shed light on other anatabloc supplements too.

 What Is Anatabloc

 Before we talk about Anatabloc (sometimes misspelled Anatablock), I need to tell you about Anatabine (also called anatabine citrate).
 Anatabine is the active ingredient in Anatabloc.
 Anatabine is a chemical found in

 - green tomatoes

 as well as tobacco and tobacco smoke (remember this).

 Chemically, anatabine “looks” like nicotine.
 Because of this, it was also used some anti-smoking supplements.
 Anatabine has a longer half life than nicotine, so it stays in the body longer.
 That's why it was thought it might help people quit smoking.